fbpx

 Boxi Park

-Boxi Park, located in Orlando’s Lake Nona neighborhood, is a cross between a food hall and a food truck festival.
+Boxi Park, located in Orlando’s Lake Nona neighborhood, is a cross between a food hall and a food truck hub.

 The fun doesn’t stop when you’re done eating.
 With a playground, volleyball courts, and a dog park, Boxi Park is a perfect place for families to spend an afternoon.